FlavScents AInsights Entry: Ascorbic Acid (CAS: 50-81-7)

 5. Use in Fragrances

-While ascorbic acid is not commonly used for its fragrance properties, it can play a role in fragrance formulations as an antioxidant, helping to stabilize volatile compounds and extend shelf life.
-Its contribution is more functional than sensory, and it is typically used in trace amounts.
+While ascorbic acid is not commonly used for its fragrance properties, it can play a role in stabilizing fragrance formulations due to its antioxidant properties.
+It is not typically associated with any specific fragrance family and is used more for its functional benefits rather than olfactory contributions.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts